How to Buy a Resale Condo in Singapore (2026): Costs, Stamp Duty and Step-by-Step Guide

 Exercise the OTP and pay balance of down payment

-Within two weeks of securing your OTP (Step 6), you will have exercise it and pay the first option fee (1%).
+Within two weeks of securing your OTP (Step 6), you will have to exercise it.
 Your property lawyer will assist you with this and ensure that the OTP is exercised before the deadline.

-Payments for both option fees must be made in cash, while the down payment can be paid via a combination of cash and CPF.
+Both option fee payments must be made in cash, while the remainder of the down payment can be paid via a combination of cash and CPF.

 Wait for completion, Awaiting the keys